The devastating true story of Elephant Man, Joseph Merrick

 With his "trunk-like" facial growth, curved spine and enormous misshapen skull, the "Elephant Man" was the main attraction at London sideshows, the star of the so-called freakshows popular in the Victorian period.

-While most of the people paraded on stage as part of the shows had a tragic story — of disability, abandonment and homelessness — Merrick's tale is perhaps the most upsetting story of all.
+Most of the people paraded on stage as part of the shows had a tragic story — of disability, abandonment and homelessness — but Merrick's tale is perhaps the most upsetting story of all.

 From a young age, Merrick had developed scoliosis, skull bone outgrowth, with skin protruding from his face and an overgrown right arm.